 Working Mothers - Effects on Children

 Synopsis: New report shows the ideal scenario for children was where both parents lived in the home and both were in paid employment.
+The ideal scenario for children, both boys and girls, was shown to be where both parents lived in the home and both were in paid employment.

 Main DigestThe ideal scenario for children, both boys and girls, was shown to be where both parents lived in the home and both were in paid employment.